Hurst Park Primary School

 Mr L Beresford (Deputy DSL/Deputy Headteacher)

-Mrs J Jenkins (Deputy DSL/Inclusion Leader)
+Mrs J Jenkins (Deputy DSL/Assistant Headteacher: Inclusion)

 If you are concerned about a child’s welfare, please record your concern, and any observations or conversation heard, and report to one of the DSLs as soon as possible the same day.
 You should NOT conduct your own investigation.